prashjet/oss4astro/package_and_test/README.md

   <img width="500" src="./imgs/fibonacci.png">
 </p>

-When using our package, we want to be able to import functions such as `fibonacci_numbers` to be able to use elsewhere.
+When using our package, we want to be able to import functions such as `fibonacci_numbers` for use elsewhere.

 Now we're ready for some definitions:
-- **module**: a file containing Python definitions and statements to be imported in other places (e.g. the `sequences.py` file is a module)
+- **module**: a file containing Python statements and functions to be imported in other places (e.g. the `sequences.py` file is a module)
 - **package**: a way of structuring collections of modules so that they can be imported using *dotted module names* e.g. `pysequence.sequences` is the dotted module names for the `sequences.py` file
 - **subpackages/submodules** are nested directories/files within the top-level package.
 It is possible to define a hierarchy of subpackages within subpackages etc...

-The `__init__.py` is needed to tell Python that the host directory is a package.
+The `__init__.py` file is needed to tell Python that the host directory is a package.
 Each sub-package needs its own `__init__.py` file.
 For the simplest case, we leave `__init__.py` as an empty file.

 ### Where can I import from?

 By default, you can only import a package when you are in the directory containing that package, e.g. only when you're in the main directory for the `pysequence` repository can you `import pysequence`.

 This isn't what we want!
 One of the main reasons for creating a software package is to keep the package separate from scripts and notebooks which use the package.
 Without this, it quickly becomes difficult to re-use your software in different contexts.
+We want to be able to import out package from any location.

-There are two solutions to this.
+There are two ways to solve this.
 This first solution is to *install* your software package.
 We will eventually do this, but for the time being, we will use the temporary solution of adding the directory containing the package to your Python path.
 I will do this interactively inside an `ipython` session as follows,

 ```
 import sys